 One of the benefits of hedgerows is their importance in acting as habitats for small animals such as birds and invertebrates.
 Hedges provide food and shelter for animals, and also act as corridors for animals to move along, improving connectivity between habitats.

-Hedgerows not only act as habitats for small animals such as birds and invertebrates, but are also important for preventing flooding.
+Hedgerows are also important for preventing flooding.
 Hedgerows provide weather barriers and contribute to natural flood management by intercepting rainfall and slowing runoff from the land.

-At Hawkswell Farm, where this planting took place, the flood management aspect of hedgerow gapping-up has been particularly important, as the River Blythe flows adjacent to to the farm.
+When planting close to a river, as we are doing for our Blythe Alive project, the flood management aspect of hedgerow gapping-up has been particularly important.
 The improved hedgerows will help to absorb rainfall and therefore limit the amount of water running into the river.
 They will also intercept sediment and pollutants from land run-off which would otherwise contaminate the river.
 This lowers risks of flooding, loss of nutrients from the land, and pollution of the river.